 Maybe replace traditional spaghetti noodles with nutrient filled ones from Banza.
 Reinvent the pantry with different gluten free flours like King Arthur’s All Purpose, hazelnut meal, or sorghum.
 Baking will become an undiscovered world, because so many nutritious options exist beyond wheat flour.
 Pecan meal gives waffles more “crisp”, amaranth is wonderful in fluffy biscuits.

 Aka, bring your own sauce.
 Because a ton of sauces at restaurants contain wheat flour.
 Soy sauce, salad dressings and dipping condiments are risky if an ingredient list isn’t on hand.
 Even rubs on smoked meats can contain things like barley.
 But bringing sauces eliminates a lot of worry.
-Sky Valley Organic has a fantastic teriyaki sauce, and San-J offers numerous mock soy sauce options.
+Sky Valley Organic has a fantastic teriyaki sauce, and San-J offers soy sauce and cooking sauce options that are gluten-free, kosher, vegan, and non-GMO.

 Ask About Gluten Free Menus